 Also please get acquainted in good time in the individual courses with the requirements for the granting of course-unit credits and the way in which the examinations proceed.

 Whenever in doubt please do not hesitate in time to contact the Office for International Studies or your Vice-deans for the studies.

-In the 1st - 6th semesters students must enrol on a course of Physical Training in an extent of 2 hours per week.
-They can choose from university courses (see Faculty Calendar or http://www.fsps.muni.cz/cus/ ).
-Questions can be sent to firstname.lastname@example.org
+In the 1st - 6th semesters students must enrol in two courses of Physical Training in an extent of 2 hours per week.
+They can choose from university courses (see Faculty Calendar or https://www.fsps.muni.cz/cus/kontakty).

 Where You Can Find Us